andrewtrotman/VirtualPoly/extras/disk_build/README.md

 # Contents of FLEX disk
-The contents of the FLEX disk is mostly TSC software, all of which has been relased for commercial and non-commercial use by Dave Shirk, the copyright holder (see the [FLEX User Group page on Copyright](http://flexusergroup.com/flexusergroup/fug7.htm)
+The contents of the FLEX disk is mostly TSC software, all of which has been relased for commercial and non-commercial use by Dave Shirk, the copyright holder (see the [FLEX User Group page on Copyright](http://flexusergroup.com/flexusergroup/fug7.htm))

 Copyright for RBASIC was transferred to Frank Wilson for use by the FLEX User Group.
 Scott Adams released the [Adventure International](https://en.wikipedia.org/wiki/Adventure_International) games as shareware.
+Collossal Cave is a C translation from he original Fortran and apears to be open source.

+VED appears to be a modified version of the editor that once came with the Aztec C Compiler - and appears to be open source.

 Tool | Disk | Documentation
 -----|------|--------------